rkhameshra/olake/destination/iceberg/README.md

 ### Java Iceberg Writer/sink :

-Its based in the directory debezium-server-iceberg-sink.
-Read more ./debezium-server-iceberg-sink/README.md on how to run it in standalone mode and test.
+Its based in the directory olake-iceberg-java-writer.
+Read more ./olake-iceberg-java-writer/README.md on how to run it in standalone mode and test.

 ## How to run